Helena Argyre

 Helena Argyre or Argyropoulina (ელენე, elene) (died c.
-1033) was a Byzantine noblewoman of the Argyros family and Queen of Georgia as the first wife of King Bagrat IV of the Bagratids.
-She was given off in marriage by her uncle, the Byzantine emperor Romanos III Argyros, to the boy-king Bagrat c.
+1033) was a Byzantine noblewoman of the Argyros family and Queen of Georgia as the first wife of King Bagrat IV of Georgia.
+She was given off in marriage by her uncle, the Byzantine Emperor Romanos III Argyros, to the boy-king Bagrat c.
 1032.
 Helena died within a year or so, without issue.

 Family

 Helena was a daughter of the magistros Basil Argyros and, thus, a niece of the emperor Romanos III Argyros.
 The marriage of Helena to King Bagrat, then aged around 14, was arranged as part of a peace deal negotiated, c.
 1032, by Bagrat's mother and regent Mariam during her visit to Constantinople, which brought an outbreak of Byzantine–Georgian hostilities to an end.
 Helena's family was well known to the Georgian leaders; Queen Dowager Mariam was a daughter of the Armenian monarch John-Senekerim, the last king of Vaspurakan, who had surrendered his patrimony to the emperor Basil II.
 The first Byzantine governor of Vaspurakan was Basil Argyros, Helena's father.